aws/aws-application-networking-k8s/docs/api-types/tls-route.md

 With integration of the Gateway API, AWS Gateway API Controller supports `TLSRoute`.
 This allows you to define and manage end-to-end TLS encrypted traffic routing to your Kubernetes clusters.

-### TLSRoute Key Features & Limitations

-**Features**:

-- **Routing Traffic**: Enables routing end-to-end TLS encrypted traffic from your client workload to server workload.

-**Limitations**:
+### Considerations

-- **Listener Protocol**: The `TLSRoute` sectionName must refer to an TLS protocol listener with mode: Passthrough in the parent `Gateway`.
+- `TLSRoute` sectionName must refer to an `TLS` protocol listener with `mode: Passthrough` in the parentRefs `Gateway`.
 - `TLSRoute` only supports to have one rule.
-- `TLSRoute` don't support `matches` field in the rule.
+- `TLSRoute` don't support any rule matching condition.
 - The `hostnames` field with exactly one host name is required.
-This domain name is used as a vpc lattice's Service Name Indication (SNI) match.
+This domain name is used as a vpc lattice's Service Name Indication (SNI) match to route the traffic to the correct backend service.

 ## Example Configuration